Web update May 2020

 - Cell phone coverage is almost non existent, try the high points like Nevin's Lookout if you need it.

-- Book ahead if you want accommodation, especially in Whangamomona.
+- Book ahead if you want accommodation, especially at Whangamomona Hotel.

 - There used to be a lack of toilets on the highway but now you will find long drops at Joshua Morgan's Grave and Mt Damper Falls (it's worth taking your own toilet paper just in case).
 There are public flush toilets in Whangamomona, and in Ohura (10km detour off the highway required).